LibreQoE/LibreQoS/README.md

 Long-Term Stats (LTS) is an analytics service built for LibreQoS that revolutionizes the way you track and analyze your network.
 With flexible time window views ranging from 5 minutes to 1 month, LTS gives you comprehensive insights into your network's performance.
-Built from the ground-up for performance and efficiency, LTS greatly outperforms our original InfluxDB plugin, and gives you rapidly rendered data to help you maximize your network perfromance.
+Built from the ground-up for performance and efficiency, LTS greatly outperforms our original InfluxDB plugin, and gives you rapidly rendered data to help you maximize your network performance.

 We provide a free 30-day trial of LTS, after which the rate is $0.30 USD per shaped subscriber.
 You can enroll in the 30-day free trial by [upgrading to the latest version of LibreQoS v1.4](https://libreqos.readthedocs.io/en/latest/docs/Updates/update.html) and selecting "Start Stats Free Trial" in the top-right corner of the local LibreQoS WebUI.